Cypress Mountain, West Vancouver (Insight Photography photo)

 Whistler, British Columbia

-When you have explored the 8,000 plus acres of terrain on both mountains, head down to the valley and experience Village life.
+When you have explored the 8,000 plus acres of terrain on both mountains, head down to the valley & experience Village life.
 There's plenty to do & explore like different restaurants, shopping, rest day activities such as a spa treatment, après & nightlife action.
 Or check out the many other winter activities Whistler Blackcomb has to offer including ski & snowboard lessons, snowmobiling, ziplining, heli-skiing, heli-boarding, snowshoeing, sleigh rides & our tube park.